wildwolf2018/raytracer/README.md

 # raytracer
-# A  basic raytracer that renders a scene using the phong lighting model.
+ A  basic raytracer that renders a scene using the phong lighting model.\n
 # A single image of the scene is rendered.
 # Application compiled using the mingw compiler and the Codelcoks IDE.
 # Author: Thabo Thage